rabbitmq/internals/README.md

 ## Guides ##

-In order to understand how RabbitMQ's internals work, it's better to try to follow the logic of how a messages progresses through RabbitMQ as it is handled by the broker, otherwise, you would end up navigating through many guides without a clear context of what's going on, or without knowing what to read next.
+In order to understand how RabbitMQ's internals work, it's better to try to follow the logic of how a message progresses through RabbitMQ as it is handled by the broker, otherwise, you would end up navigating through many guides without a clear context of what's going on, or without knowing what to read next.
 Therefore we have prepared